jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 We call someone a _genius_ when he or she uses existing technology to make a new tool.
 Happily, these trailblazing protagonsts are self-motivated, and we already celebrate their intellect and innovations.
 But innovation isn't the only step toward Techvolution.
 We only truly evolve when regular people choose to use a new tool.

 For example, think of computers.
-Before they could change the world, people needed to use them, which means learning to type.
+Before they could change the world, people needed to use them—which means learning to type.
+That's not so easy.
 In fact, when stuffy Xerox execs (all males) saw the world's first personal computer in 1977—the Xerox Alto—they refused to use it.
-The photocopier was the future of office work they said, and besides "typing was women's work".
-Happily, many Alto engineers fled to Apple and helped make the first MacIntosh.
+The photocopier was the future of office work they said; and besides "typing was women's work".
+Happily, many Alto engineers fled to Apple and helped invent the MacIntosh.
 The point is if everyone refused to learn to type, computers would be useless.
 Society only upgrades when individuals decide to learn how to use a tool and integrate it into their lifestyles.

-So, what trick does Nature play on extras to reach for new tools when so often would be risking Darth Blockbuster's, or in this case, Darth Photocopier's, wrath?
+So, what trick does Nature play on extras to reach for new tools when they would be risking Darth Blockbuster's, or in this case Darth Photocopier's, wrath?
 The answer is a force found within us all.

 Unlike evolution, the trick is not actually akin to magic.
-We, humans, understand we're dropping one tool and familiarizing ourselves with another, like when swapping out the DVD player for Netflix.
+We, humans, understand we're dropping one tool and familiarizing ourselves with another, like when swapping out typewriters for personal computers.
 Yet there's still something wonderfully mystical about choosing to leave one's comfort zone to learn a new cyborgolgy.
 I call it majic; it's pronounced like magic, but spelled differently to note a critical difference: majic is the free choice of a regular person to proactively and intentionally evolve, even if they don't fully understand how they're upgrading civilization.
 Majic encompasses our yearning to explore, to learn, to grow, to live to our fullest potential.

 <div style='position:relative; padding-bottom:calc(57.50% + 44px)'><iframe src='https://gfycat.com/ifr/ExhaustedWaryCatfish' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div><p> <a href="https://gfycat.com/exhaustedwarycatfish-3d-printer">via Gfycat</a></p>

 _Magic and majic.
-Both cool, but one's fake and the other is the art creation._
+Both cool, but one's fake and the other is actual creation._

 Typically, we underappreciate how cool it is to learn new tools.
 But every time we try, we're like a drowning desert fox wearing fins and goggles, yelling out, "I'm getting better!" as he fulfills his dream of learning to swim.
 Pushing our boundaries is what life is all about.
 It's majic that keeps us jumping back into the water and out of our comfort zone.